Author guidelines

 - Consent to participate: For all research involving human subjects, freely-given, informed consent to participate in the study must be obtained from participants (or their parent or legal guardian in the case of children under 16) and a statement to this effect should appear in the manuscript.
 Example statement: “Informed consent was obtained from all individual participants included in the study.”

-Mathematical and chemical equations must be numbered, Arabic numbers, consecutively in parenthesis at the end of the line.
+Mathematical and chemical equations must be numbered consecutively in parentheses at the end of the line, using Arabic numbers.
 All equations should be embedded in the text and prepared with the aid of the WORD Equation editor or MathType.

-Latin words, as well as the names of species, should be in italic, as for example: i.e., e.g., in vivo, ibid, Calendula officinalis L., etc. The branching of the organic compound should also be indicated in italic, for example, n-butanol, tert-butanol, etc.
+Latin words, as well as the names of species, should be in italics, for example: i.e., e.g., in vivo, ibid, Calendula officinalis L., etc. The branching of the organic compound should also be indicated in italic, for example, n-butanol, tert-butanol, etc.

 Artwork instructions

 ADEMT and DMPK accepts only TIF, JPEG, GIF or PNG formats of illustrations; those edited within MS files (Word, PowerPoint, Excel, Visio) ARE NOT acceptable.
-Scanned instrument data sheets are not acceptable too.
+Scanned instrument data sheets are also not acceptable.
 Authors are fully responsible for the quality of their submitted artwork.
-Generally, all common artwork and graphic creation software are capable of saving files in mentioned formats.
+Generally, all common artwork and graphic creation software are capable of saving files in the mentioned formats.
 This 'option' can normally be found under the 'Save As...' or 'Export...' commands in the 'File' menu.
-Preferrable formats are .jpg, .tif, .png.
+Preferred formats are .jpg, .tif, .png.

 Resolution